 This factor is based on the principle that the successful party should not bear their legal costs due to the other party’s decision to initiate or contest proceedings.

-However, this is balanced against the overall fairness and circumstances of the case, ensuring that cost orders do not unjustly penalise parties for pursuing legitimate claims or defenses.
+However, this is balanced against the overall fairness and circumstances of the case, ensuring that cost orders do not unjustly penalise parties for pursuing legitimate claims or defences.

 🔑 Key Takeaway: A party’s success in litigation can influence cost orders, but the court balances this with considerations of fairness and the specifics of each case.